johnlunney/go-cheat-sheet/README.md

 }

 switch i{
-  case 1: //This one if i is 1.
-No need of a break case 2: fallthrough//This one if i is 2 and then it executes the next case case 3: //This one if i is 3 case 4,5,6,7 : //Yay!
+  case 1: // This one if i is 1.
+No need of a break case 2: fallthrough // This one if i is 2 and then it executes the next case case 3: // This one if i is 3 case 4,5,6,7 : // Yay!
 All of these will work
-  default: //This one when nothing matches
+  default: // This one when nothing matches
 }

 i:=1